SamyakJain-DS/AI-Story-Generator/README.md

 * Multiple Gemini calls per generation can exhaust quota quickly
 * Audio generation depends on available ElevenLabs voices
 * At least **one image is required** to generate a story
+* Initial run may take longer due to model file downloads

 ---